jundalisay/sp/content/en/research/berkeley/motus/section-21.md

 25. Beyond corporeal things, there is another category: thinking beings.
 From our own experience, we know that these possess the power to move bodies.

 For our soul can, at will, initiate and stop the movement of limbs—however it may do so.

-This much is certain: bodies move at the command of the soul, and therefore the soul can rightly be called a principle of motion—though a particular and subordinate one, itself dependent on a primary and universal Principle.
+Bodies move at the command of the soul.

+Therefore, the soul is a principle of motion—though a particular and subordinate one, itself dependent on a primary and universal Principle.

-26 Heavy bodies fall downward even when no apparent impulse sets them in motion.
+26. Heavy bodies fall downward even when no apparent impulse sets them in motion.

 However, one must not conclude from this that the principle of motion lies within them.

 Aristotle explains: heavy and light things do not move themselves—for that would imply life, and the power to stop.

 All heavy objects follow the same fixed law toward the center of the Earth, and they display no principle or faculty by which they might stop, slow down, increase (except proportionally), or change this motion.

 Thus, they are entirely passive.

-The same, strictly speaking, must be said of bodies that cause impact.
+The same must be said of bodies that cause impact.

 Whether moving or in the moment of impact, these bodies are just as passive as when they are at rest.

 An inert, resting body acts no more than a moving one, as Newton acknowledges when he states that inertia is the same as momentum.

 But an inert and resting body does nothing—therefore neither does the moving one.

-27 In truth, a body persists equally in either state—motion or rest.
+27. In truth, a body persists equally in either state—motion or rest.

 But this persistence is no more an action of the body than its mere existence could be called an action.

 Persistence is just a continuation of the same mode of existence and cannot properly be called action.

 The resistance we feel when stopping a moving body is mistakenly attributed to the body’s action.

 In fact, that resistance is a sensation within us—it is we who suffer, not the body that acts.

 Clearly, we would experience the same thing whether the body moved itself or was moved by some external principle.

-28 We speak of action and reaction in bodies, and this is convenient for mechanical demonstrations.
+28. We speak of action and reaction in bodies, and this is convenient for mechanical demonstrations.

 But we must be careful not to suppose from this that there is any real force in them that serves as a cause or principle of motion.

 These terms should be understood in the same way as "attraction"—which Newton used not as a real physical quality, but merely as a mathematical hypothesis.

 In the same way, the laws of motion and the theorems derived from them remain valid in mechanical philosophy, whether we suppose the effects are caused by the action of bodies attracting one another or by the action of some separate agent moving and governing the bodies.